 Shifting your enterprise unified communications environment to the cloud now seems like a matter of when and not if.
-UC as a service, a cloud-based offering for delivering unified communications, has some advantages over on-premises options.
-UCaaS offers faster turn-up times, easier access to emerging collaboration capabilities and the ability for customers to shift internal IT staff into more strategic roles.
-As a result, according to Nemertes Research 2017 data, nearly half of organizations have adopted, or plan to adopt, cloud-based services for their UC needs.
+UC as a service, a cloud-based offering for delivering UC, has many advantages over on-premises options.
+UCaaS offers faster turnup times, quicker access to emerging collaboration capabilities and the ability for customers to shift internal IT staff into more strategic roles.
+As a result, according to Nemertes Research 2019 data, nearly 65% of organizations have adopted, or plan to adopt, cloud-based services for their UC needs.

 How UCaaS works

-UCaaS offerings consist of several components:
+UCaaS platforms consist of several components:

-- Software clients are either downloaded onto users' devices, like a computer or smartphone, or accessed via a web browser using WebRTC or a plug-in.
+- Software clients are either downloaded onto users' devices, like a computer or smartphone, or accessed via a web browser using WebRTC or a plugin.

 - Endpoints include phones, video conferencing systems and digital whiteboards that are bundled into the cost of the license or purchased separately by the customer.

-Organizations evaluating a move to UCaaS should ask themselves the following questions:
+Organizations evaluating a move to UCaaS should ask themselves the following questions.

 As part of your evaluation of UCaaS, consider the value of accessing new features today and speeding up the rollout of emerging collaboration tools, such as team collaboration, AI, voice assistance and augmented reality.
 Consider, too, the value of packaged and custom integrations of UC features and business applications to your organization.

-- Which platform?
+- Which UCaaS platform?
 Hosted services tend to appeal to large organizations with complex needs that also require their data to run on separate applications from other customer data.
 Pure-cloud approaches are often more attractive to smaller organizations with less strict data management needs that place premium value on minimizing costs and obtaining access to the latest and greatest features.